snehask7/Game-Website/README.md

 This website was developed using React JS and Firebase.
-You can play the tetris game and also add friends and view high scores!
+You can play the tetris game, add friends and view high scores!

 ![Tetris preview not available](https://github.com/snehask7/Game-Website/blob/master/TetrisPreview.png?raw=true)